omni-network/omni/docs/content/1-learn/5-solvernet.md

 Omni SolverNet leverages intent-based interactions and solver networks to offer developers a simpler, more secure alternative to traditional cross-chain applications.
 Our architecture enables:

-- **Easy Integration:**: Developers can access users and liquidity across rollups through a single frontend SDK without modifying their smart contracts.
+- **Easy Integration**: Developers can access users and liquidity across rollups through a single frontend SDK without modifying their smart contracts.
 Integration timelines shrink from months to days.
-- **Seamless User Experience:** Users interact with applications on different rollups without needing to bridge assets, change wallets, or worry about gas fees across networks.
+- **Seamless User Experience**: Users interact with applications on different rollups without needing to bridge assets, change wallets, or worry about gas fees across networks.
 This architecture is fully compatible with existing wallet setups.

 By delegating cross-chain execution to solvers, Omni lets both developers and users operate without the usual complexities of bridging and multi-rollup deployments.

 Here’s how Omni’s solver network makes applications that are only deployed on one rollup available to users across all rollups:

-1. **Intent Submission**
+<img src="/img/solver_model.jpg" width="500px"/>

-    A user deposits tokens into a smart contract on their rollup of choice (e.g., Arbitrum) and includes a payload specifying the action they want to execute on a destination rollup (e.g., Ethereum).
+1. **Intent Submission**: A user deposits tokens into a smart contract on their rollup of choice (e.g., Arbitrum) and includes a payload specifying the action they want to execute on a destination rollup (e.g., Ethereum).
 This payload is emitted as an event.

-2. **Solver Action**

-    Solvers monitor intent events in real time.
+2. **Solver Execution**: Solvers monitor intent events in real time.
 Upon detecting an executable intent, they simulate the transaction to ensure validity and then execute the specified function on the target rollup using the required tokens.

-3. **Completion Acknowledgment**

-    Once the execution is complete, the solver sends a cross-rollup message via Omni Core, confirming that the intent has been fulfilled.
+3. **Settlement**: Once the execution is complete, the solver sends a cross-rollup message via Omni Core, confirming that the intent has been fulfilled.
 The origin rollup’s lockbox contract releases the user’s deposited funds to the solver, along with a small execution fee.

-<img src="/img/solver_model.jpg" width="500px"/>

 ### Results of a Successful Intent